jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

    b.
 Create 1 logical volume named lv-group using the two drives
    c.
 Format it with XFS
    d.
 Mount it to /mnt/disk2
    e.
-Add the lv-group to your fstab, reboot the system and `cat` the  `/etc/fstab` and show that your entry is present.
+Add the lv-group to your fstab, using the disk path to the logical volume not the UUID
+   f.
+Reboot the system and `cat` the  `/etc/fstab` and show that your entry is present

 3. Using the same LVM as before: